Rock, or glass candy (as a friend of mine calls it), is a great and easy treat to make for the Christmas holidays.

 - Spray a 15"x10" cookie sheet with non stick spray.

-- Add the sugar, water, and corn syrup to a saucepan.
+- Combine sugar, water, and corn syrup in a medium saucepan.
 Stir the ingredients.

 - Boil until 25-30 minutes, on medium-high, until candy thermometer reaches 300-degrees.